KinesisCorporation/Adv360-Pro-ZMK/README.md

 ## Building the Firmware in a local container

 ### Build firmware
-0. Make sure docker is running
+0. Make sure docker is running (and installed)
 1. Execute `make`.
 2. Check the `firmware` directory for the latest firmware build.